-Argentines are legendary golosos (dessert lovers), and it’s no different at Christmas, with fruitcakes, nougats and chocolates making the rounds.
+Argentines are sweet tooths and it’s no different at Christmas, with fruitcake, sweet nougat and chocolate treats making the rounds.

 Pan dulce somehow doesn’t suffer the same bad reputation as its northern counterpart, fruitcake, so it remains an after-dinner or merienda (tea-time) favorite during the days between Christmas and the New Year.
 Pan Dulce is a popular gift and is the most popular Christmas time dessert in Argentina, and is also munched along with the brindis, or toast, at midnight.

-Pionono, served in its savory form as a Christmas eve appetizer, can also be found on the sweets table, except the bizcochuelo is now filled with dulce de leche, jam or fruits and chantilly cream.
+Pionono, served in its savory form as a Christmas eve appetizer, can also be found on the sweets table.

-Those who like a bit more kick to their cake and find themselves in Patagonia, will enjoy torta negra galesa, black bread made with fruits, nuts and whiskey.
+Those who like a bit more kick to their cake and find themselves in Patagonia, will enjoy torta negra galesa, a black bread made with fruits, nuts and whiskey.
 Patagonian Welsh black cake is a legacy of the hardy Welsh settlers who settled in the region.
 The dense cake can practically sustain life in rugged Patagonia.

 Traditional Argentine Christmas Candies

-Christmas is a kids-oriented holiday in Argentina, so candy makes a big appearance.
+Christmas is a kids-oriented holiday in Argentina, so candy makes a big appearance on the sweets table.

 → What is Christmas is Like in Argentina?